 6. Refinance: Transform Bad Debt Into Good Debt

-If you’re a homeowner and you don’t like the terms of your current loan, you may be able to change it.
-Refinancing your loans can be a powerful way to lower your monthly payments, free up your income and get out of debt faster.
+If you don’t like the terms of a loan, you may be able to change it.
+Refinancing your loans can be a powerful way to lower your monthly payments, free up income and get out of debt faster.

 - Home mortgage refinance: Your home can become a valuable part of your debt paydown plan.
-Take advantage of low interest rates and refinance your mortgage to lower your monthly payments.
+Take advantage of lower interest rates and refinance your mortgage to lower your monthly payments.

-- Cash-out refinance: Looking to get more from your mortgage?
-If you have enough equity in your home, you may be able to take advantage of a cash-out refinance.
-It lets you borrow against your home equity and use the money to pay off higher-interest debts.
+- Cash-out refinance: If you have enough equity in your home, you may be able to take advantage of a cash-out refinance.
+It lets you borrow more than what you owe on your home.
+You can use the extra money to pay off higher-interest debts.

-- Auto loan refinance: If your car loan is a source of stress, there are plenty of options out there to refinance your loan.
+- Auto loan refinance: If your car loan is stressing you out, there are plenty of options out there to refinance your loan.

-- Student loan refinance: Depending on whether you have federal or private student loans, you may be able to lower your monthly payments by refinancing, consolidating, starting an income-based repayment plan or even getting your loans forgiven.
+- Student loan refinance: Depending on whether you have federal or private student loans, you may be able to lower your monthly payments by refinancing, consolidating, entering into an income-based repayment plan or getting your loans forgiven.

 7. Find a Helping Hand: Assistance Is Not Weakness

-If you still feel overwhelmed by your debt, you shouldn’t have to shoulder the worry alone.
-Find allies who can help you with managing your debt.
+If you feel overwhelmed by your debt, you don’t have to shoulder the worry alone.
+Find allies to help you manage your debt.
 You may be surprised to learn how much help is available.

-- Talk to your financial institution: They may be able to help you with a personal loan, consolidation loan or financial counseling.
+They may be able to help you with loan consolidation or loan modification options and financial counseling.

-- Talk to your lenders: If you’re having trouble making your payments, talk to your lender.
-You may be able to negotiate better terms, or they may be willing to give you some breathing room.
+If you’re struggling to make your payments, talk to your lender.
+You may be able to negotiate better terms, or they may be willing to offer you some breathing room.

-- Talk to your financial planner: If you have a financial planner, explain your situation and see if there are ways to lower your debt while sticking to your financial plan.
+If you have a financial advisor, explain your situation and see if there are ways to lower your debt while sticking to your financial plan.

-- Talk to your employer: Your employer or union may offer a financial wellness program as a benefit.
+Your employer or union may offer a financial wellness program.

-- Talk to a credit counselor: The National Foundation for Credit Counseling (NFCC) can connect you with a nonprofit credit counseling service in your area.
-They can help you organize your finances, work with your lenders to create a debt management plan and connect you with legal resources, if bankruptcy is necessary.
+The National Foundation for Credit Counseling can connect you with a nonprofit credit counseling service in your area.
+They can help you organize your finances, work with your lenders to create a debt management plan and connect you to legal resources.

 Spark Joy and Get Out of Debt

 Paying down debt isn’t always easy.
-But with the right plan and the right mindset, it can be easier – and it can be done.
+But with the right plan and the right mindset, it can be done.

 Take a deep, cleansing breath.
-Open up a spreadsheet.
-Declutter your debt.
-And take your first step toward financial freedom.
+Open up a spreadsheet, declutter your debt, strategize and take your first step toward financial freedom.